ArtisticMemes/xarql/main-site/src/main/webapp/src/help/docs/parameters.md

 ### HTML Parameters
 HTML parameters are pieces of info that are given to the server in a request to make a more specific request at the same location.
-Other documentation pages will have `parameters` listed at the top for a quick overview.

 ##### Use
 HTML parameters can be used in a URL by attaching them using `?` followed by a mapping consisting of the parameter name, a `=` as a separator and the parameter value.
 More than one mapping can be used by separating them with `&`.